 The console or keydesk sends signals, usually in the form of MIDI messages, to the computer.
 Each message corresponds to something you do at the console - none are sent otherwise.
 Thus there are the Note On or Note Off messages initiated by keystrokes for example.
 Other types of message are sent when stops, pistons, swell pedals, etc are operated.
 MIDI is a complex subject which you need to know about if you want to assemble a VPO yourself, and some articles elsewhere on this site might be helpful if you are new to it , .
 Unless you are an expert and can make it yourself, you will therefore need to buy some MIDI encoder hardware which is connected to all the electrical contacts in the console and which sends the appropriate messages to the PC when they change state.
 There are several sources of such hardware on the internet, but if you decide to leave this to a third party turnkey supplier they will do it all for you (at a price of course!).

 The computer runs one or more vital pieces of software to convert the MIDI messages it receives into organ sounds - these are the synthesisers.
 Some synthesisers are in fact hardware-based, using the extremely complex chips on high quality sound cards for example.
 In this case, all the synth software has to do is to decide which synth module to activate for a particular MIDI message.
 Other VPOs use a technique called software synthesis in which the sounds are generated entirely by the VPO program itself (or a separate piece of synthesiser software running in the same PC), and in this case the software is much more complex.
 It also needs a computer with a much higher specification than the hardware-based method.
 In either case the computer also contains the entire sample set for the organ currently being simulated in its memory, which is why computers with lots of memory are needed for VPOs.
 In the diagram only the PC itself is pictured, and some VPOs can indeed run 'headless' in this manner.
 However others require a monitor, mouse and perhaps even a keyboard as well.
 Although some VPOs can run on a laptop, a desktop PC is more convenient in some ways because of the extra space available within the case which enables as many add-on goodies as necessary to be installed.
 These include sound cards, memory and disc drives to suit the VPO you are building.
 However a potential medium-term problem is looming here because the day of the traditional PC, either laptop or desktop, seems to be drawing to a close.
 Some firms no longer make them, the choice is dwindling and prices are no longer coming down at the rate they did a few years ago.
 Whether this might spell the end for the VPO after its short but exciting lifetime is an open question, unless the processing power of phones, tablets, etc can be harnessed to do the job instead.
+Another solution would be to use a multi-processor system built using the Raspberry Pi, Arduino or others.
+From a technical point of view this is in some ways more attractive than the current steamhammer approach of using a single, enormous general purpose PC as the processing engine and it could turn out cheaper as well.
 Therefore it will be interesting to see what happens.
 In the meantime, you should therefore not delay too long before purchasing a suitable PC before it is too late.

 The audio signals generated by the computer then have to be amplified and fed to loudspeakers.
 As a general rule, the more audio channels the better for reasons which I described in detail in reference (select the section entitled "Technical Matters").
 Therefore you will need a separate power amplifier and loudspeaker system in each channel.
 However, be aware that some VPOs only support two channels.
 You may also decide to use additional signal conditioning in each audio channel, such as a graphic equaliser (often very useful for a VPO) and a digital reverberation unit.